 - Sherry vinegar – if you don’t have sherry vinegar, use champagne vinegar or apple cider vinegar.
 The extra acidity balances the sweetness of the other ingredients.

-- Optional garnish: I love to top this stew with a garnish of fresh parsley.
-Parsley is nutrient dense and adds a touch of class to any dish.
+- Parsley garnish – is nutrient dense and adds a touch of class to any dish

 What are the best tomatoes for pisto?

-Fresh blanched tomatoes are best and yield the best flavor.
-I like to use tomatoes on the vine or roma, but any fresh tomatoes will work well.
+Fresh tomatoes yield the best flavor.
+I like to use tomatoes on the vine or a roma variety, but any fresh tomatoes will work well.
 If you’re in a pinch, you can use canned tomatoes, but the flavor may not be as robust.

 Instructions

-This is a very simple, one-pot recipe that can be made in a few easy steps:
+This is a very simple, one-pot recipe that can be made in just a few steps:

-Blanch and peel the tomatoes (this is SO easy!).
+Removing skins from tomatoes is so easy!
 Blanching tomatoes allows the skins to soften and crack, making them easy to peel.

 - Bring a large pot of water to a boil and add the tomatoes